Displaced Person (novel)

 Displaced Person (1979) is a novel by Australian writer Lee Harding.
 It was originally published by Hyland House in Australia in 1979, and simultaneously in USA by Harper & Row, under the title Misplaced Persons.

-Originally published for young adults, the novel has found enduring resonance across generations.
-Readers of all ages are drawn to its haunting exploration of identity, reality, and what it means to exist on the margins.
-As the boundaries between the real and the surreal begin to dissolve, Displaced Person invites us into a world where the search for meaning becomes both deeply personal and eerily universal.
+While meant for young adults, the readership has expanded to include people of all ages.

 Synopsis

 The story follows Graeme, an ordinary Australian teenager, who begins to experience a disturbing unraveling of his reality.
 It starts subtly - he’s ignored while ordering at a fast food restaurant.
 Soon, even his parents and girlfriend fail to acknowledge his presence, no matter how loudly he speaks.
 As his interactions with the world become increasingly one-sided, Graeme finds himself slipping through the cracks of existence.
 The vibrant world around him fades into monochrome, leaving him in a grey, lifeless version of reality where he appears to be vanishing altogether.

 Blending elements of cosmic horror with science-fiction, the novel explores themes of identity, alienation, and the fragile boundaries between self and society.